 It was obviously neglected, but the initial list of repairs was not too bad; the radiator was leaking, air cleaner was dry, fluids were dirty, hoses and tires not so good, and the steering was very loose.
 On the plus side; it started on the first try, ran great, and the hydraulics worked.
 My "new" tractor was a 48 or 49 FORD 8N.
 After a more detailed inspection, the engine serial number was a 1940 9N tractor.
 All the other castings, sheet metal, and parts were standard 1948 or 1949 8N tractor parts.
 That isn't a typo, the engine block really is from a 1940 9N.

 All I wanted was a small tractor to maintain our 800-foot drive and maybe do a few other chores on our 12 acre, mostly-wooded property.
 This is where background music should start playing "Another One Bites The Dust".
 What should have been a relatively simple purchase, has mushroomed into a full-blown hobby, disease, or obsession (depending on who you talk to).
 Honestly, all I wanted was a used tractor!
 How did I end up creating, and maintaining this web site?
-Prior to this, I knew absolutely nothing about creating or managing a web site.
+Prior to this, I knew almost nothing about real tractors, and absolutely nothing about creating or managing a web site.

 This web page started as a place on the web to put before and after pictures of my first tractor.
 I was proud of the refurbished machine.
-Once the photos were on the web, they needed some captions, then there was all the wiring information I wanted to make readily available...
-The HTML geek stuff was really not that hard to figure out.
-I looked at the source code for a few free template web pages, and decided to take a whack at it, freestyle, with my text editor.
+Once the photos were on the web, they needed some captions...
+The HTML geek stuff was not that hard to figure out.
+I looked at the source code for a few free template web pages, and decided to take a whack at it, freestyle, with a text editor.
 I found out much later that using a text editor is the correct way to write HTML code.
 Sometimes I get lucky, and do something right the first time.

 This photo was taken on July 10, 2005 after about six weekends of work, including my normal weekend chores (some of the normal chores did get neglected a bit, grin).